solvire/php-hypermedia-api/README.md

 The / root of the application should provide enough information that a machine may transverse the server on it's own.

-This library intends to wrap an MVC style framework and provide utilities to produce hypermedia context more easily.
+This library intends to wrap an agnostic framework and provide utilities to produce hypermedia context more easily.
 This context is meaning behind the returned data.

 For REST to be valid it needs to provide context in the form of hypermedia.
+Again see [Roy T. Fielding](http://roy.gbiv.com/untangled/2008/rest-apis-must-be-hypertext-driven) on the topic.

 ### HATEOAS - Hypermedia as the Engine of Application State